Batama/toy-rabbitmq/step4/readme.md

 Requirements:
 - Complete step 3
-- SSE
+- Post message from client

 This step "modernizes" the subscriber client.
-HTMX & RabbitMQ & SSE
+HTMX & RabbitMQ